-On 24 May 2013, Byron Energy Limited acquired 100% of the issued capital of Byron Energy (Australia) Pty Ltd. When Byron Energy Limited (the legal parent) acquired Byron Energy (Australia) Pty Ltd (the legal subsidiary), the acquisition was accounted for using the principles of reverse asset acquisition accounting under AASB 3 Business Combinations since the substance of the transaction is that the existing shareholders of Byron Energy (Australia) Pty Ltd is the accounting acquirer, and Byron Energy Limited is the accounting acquiree.
+On 24 May 2013, Byron Energy Limited acquired 100% of the issued capital of Byron Energy (Australia) Pty Ltd. When Byron Energy Limited (the legal parent) acquired Byron Energy (Australia) Pty Ltd (the legal subsidiary), the acquisition was accounted for using the principles of reverse asset acquisition accounting under AASB 3 Business Combinations since the substance of the transaction is that the existing shareholders of Byron Energy (Australia) Pty Ltd have effectively obtained control of Byron Energy Limited.
+Accordingly Byron Energy (Australia) Pty Ltd is the accounting acquirer, and Byron Energy Limited is the accounting acquiree.